 In days past, businesses depended upon more traditional methods to reach their target audiences.
 These methods included print advertising, television, and radio ads for marketing.

 In today's society, people spend A LOT of time online, hence making traditional methods less relevant.
 So, digital marketing is, therefore, your best way to engage your potential customers.
 We're going to get back to basics with our digital marketing introduction and fortify your digital foundation.

 Successful marketing in the digital world means taking advantage of the many opportunities to increase your exposure.
 You can, therefore, achieve this with the use of social media platforms, email campaigns, and optimized rankings in search engine results.
 Your branding efforts should consistently use your assets and tactics to your advantage throughout your digital online marketing efforts.

-Assets are the tools you have at your disposal to create, maintain, and promote your brand.
-A few examples of your assets include your logo, your blog, your social media profiles, and your website.
+Assets are the physical collateral or digital properties you have at your disposal to promote your brand.
+A few examples of your assets include your print materials, logo, blog, social media profiles, and your website to name a few.

-Tactics are the tools you can use to help your assets achieve your advertising goals.
+Tactics are the expert techniques you can use to help your assets achieve your advertising goals.
 A few common tactics include:

 These two terms are often used interchangeably, but they differ slightly from one another.